 As president of the United States, Jefferson established the same objective for the explorers Meriwether Lewis and William Clark's expedition to the Northwest as that held by the American Philosophical Society: Learn more about all aspects of America.
-One of Meriwether Lewis's stops on the westward journey was at Cincinnati, Ohio, where he sent a group of Big Bone Lick fossils to Jefferson (which were lost in transit) and wrote a detailed report of Dr. William Goforth's excavation of the Lick.
-The return of the explorers in 1808 provided another opportunity for gathering fossils for the Society.
-Jefferson financed William Clark's return to Big Bone Lick in 1807 to collect mostly head and foot bones missing from the Society's "mammoth" skeleton that Charles Willson Peale was assembling.
+One of Meriwether Lewis's stops on the westward journey was at Cincinnati, Ohio, where he sent a group of Big Bone Lick fossils to Jefferson (which were lost in transit) and wrote a detailed report of Dr. William Goforth's excavation of the Lick.2 The return of the explorers in 1806 provided another opportunity for gathering fossils for the Society.
+Jefferson financed William Clark's return to Big Bone Lick in 1807,3 to collect mostly head and foot bones missing from the Society's "mammoth" skeleton that Charles Willson Peale was assembling.4

-After Jefferson' death the Monticello collection was transferred to the University of Virginia, where it was first exhibited in the Rotunda.
-The American naturalist Richard Harlan recorded seeing the collection in 1831, and that same year one fossil from the university was lent to the American Philosophical Society for study there.
-No record of the fossil collection at the university exits after 1848 and many surviving specimens today remain unidentified.
+After Jefferson's death the Monticello collection was transferred to the University of Virginia, where it was first exhibited in the Rotunda.
+The American naturalist Richard Harlan recorded seeing the collection in 1831, and that same year one fossil from the university was lent to the American Philosophical Society for study there.10 No record of the fossil collection at the university exists after 1848 and many surviving specimens today remain unidentified.11

-The specimens given to the American Philosophical Society were transferred to the Academy of Natural Sciences in Philadelphia in 1849, where over fifty bones from Jefferson's collection remain today.
+The specimens given to the American Philosophical Society were transferred to the Academy of Natural Sciences in Philadelphia in 1849, where over fifty bones from Jefferson's collection remain today.12

-- ↑ Jefferson to Caspar Wistar, Washington, December 19, 1807.
-Thomas Jefferson Papers, Library of Congress.
+8. Jefferson to Wistar, December 19, 1807, Thomas Jefferson Papers, Library of Congress.
 Polygraph copy available online.
 Transcription available at Founders Online.